2015 Michigan Wolverines football team: At Maryland

 After its game against BYU, Michigan began the Big Ten portion of its schedule at Maryland.
 Maryland won the previous meeting 23–16.
-The game's original kickoff time of 8:00 PM was moved forward by eight hours to noon in order to avoid the potential impact of Hurricane Joaquin.
+The game's original kickoff time of 8:00 p.m. was moved forward by eight hours to noon in order to avoid the potential impact of Hurricane Joaquin.

 Michigan defeated Maryland, 28–0.
 After neither team scored in the first quarter, Michigan opened the scoring in the second quarter with a 30-yard field goal by Kenny Allen.
 Michigan added to its lead with a 32-yard field goal from Allen near the end of the first half, giving Michigan a 6–0 lead at half-time.
 Michigan added to its lead in the third quarter with a 31-yard touchdown pass from Jake Rudock to Drake Johnson, and then added a two-point conversion via a Rudock pass to Khalid Hill.
 Michigan added to its lead with a 66-yard touchdown run from Jehu Chesson before Johnson added the final points of the game in the fourth quarter via a one-yard touchdown run, his second of the game.

 The win marked Michigan's first consecutive shutouts since 2000, when Michigan shut out Indiana after shutting out Michigan State the previous week.
 Michigan's defense forced 12 three-and-outs, and had, as of the end of the game, shut out opponents in 14 of the last 16 quarters it had played.
 Blake O'Neill placed a punt within the opponent's five yard line for the fourth time in five games.
 Jourdan Lewis and Desmond Morgan recorded their first interceptions of the season, while Jeremy Clark recorded his third of the year.